 Business meetings are conducted via Zoom in this new virtual-and-remote work world that has caused some businesses to physically downsize and move out.
 That includes the Beacon Journal, which forsook its Exchange and High streets building made famous by the presence of the great editor John S. Knight to move to a nearby smaller space.
 At least the newspaper remains downtown where Mr. Knight intended.
 I also worked for his Miami Herald newspaper which has been removed from its prime Biscayne Bay location worth too much as real estate for new owners to retain after buying the Herald.

 After going to downtown Akron to work for 25 years—most of them at the newspaper—much gives me pause about not only Akron’s new challenge but also the return of a feeling that something is again dying in the downtown I first saw in 1981.
 This time, I see no Don Plusquellic to save it.
-I can recommend a good Nowata funeral director.
+I know a good Nowata funeral home, right downtown, that I can recommend.